Common cat hazards

 Finally, it’s not only human drugs and supplements that can be hazardous to cats.
 Many veterinary products are designed to be highly palatable to make them easier to give, but this can mean that if our cats get hold of them they’ll often ingest large doses which may be harmful.
 NSAIDs (anti-inflammatory drugs commonly used for arthritis) are a good example, as the veterinary versions of these are often sweet tasting and can cause serious GI, liver and kidney problems if taken in high doses.
 Care should also be taken when purchasing flea and worm treatment from pet shops, and products designed for dogs should never be used in cats, as some contain a substance called permethrin which is highly toxic to cats.

 To avoid these problems, never give your cat any medication without first consulting your vet (no matter what that person on the internet told you!).
-We’d suggest always purchasing the flea and worm treatment recommended by your vet, but if this isn’t possible you can still check with a vet or nurse whether the product you’ve bought is safe.
+We’d suggest always purchasing the flea and worm treatment recommended by your vet, or, ifpurchasing it from one of the larger pet stores, seeking the advice of one of the ‘Suitably Qualified Persons’ (SQP) who work there.
 Lastly, keep all medications (no matter how innocuous they may seem!) in a safe place that your cat can’t access.

 Other household chemicals